samirdev2019/toDo-co/CONTRIBUTING.md

 There are several labels that will help determine what the next version number will be.
 Apply the first label that matches one of this conditions, in that order:

--  `major`: there is a BC-break.
+*  `major`: there is a BC*break.
 The PR should target the `master` branch.
--  `minor`: there is a backwards-compatible change in the API.
+*  `minor`: there is a backwards compatible change in the API.
 The PR should target the stable branch.
--  `patch`: this fixes an issue (not necessarily reported).
+*  `patch`: this fixes an issue (not necessarily reported).
 The PR should target the stable branch.
--  `docs`: this PR is solely about the docs. `pedantic` is implied.
+*  `docs`: this PR is solely about the docs. `pedantic` is implied.
--  `pedantic`: this change does not warrant a release.
+*  `pedantic`: this change does not warrant a release.

 Also if you see that the PR lacks documentation, tests, a changelog note, or an upgrade note, use the appropriate label.